Import Frequently Asked Questions

 3. VAT implications of importing vehicles from Great Britain and Northern Ireland

-4. Importing a vehicle from Great Britain (GB)
+4. Registering a vehicle purchased in Great Britain (GB)

-In addition to the customs and VAT on import requirements, if you are importing a new vehicle into the State it must always be accompanied by the following:
+In addition to the customs requirements and Value-Added Tax (VAT) on import requirements, if you are importing a new vehicle into the State, it must always be accompanied by:

 • or